gvwilson/sensibleadventures/gleam/gleam.md

 "Sir?"
 Gleam asked.

 "Do you think you really need that much light?" the teacher repeated.
-"I mean, anyone who can escape from a snarly-dog in the middle of the forest without any light at all hardly needs any from us, wouldn't you say?"
+"I mean, anyone who can escape from a clanker in the middle of the forest without any light at all hardly needs any from us, wouldn't you say?"

 Gleam felt like his face was burning.
 He knew what the teacher was talking about.
 "No, sir," he mumbled.

-"Now, tell us, were you really chased by a snarly-dog?" the teacher asked.
+"Now, tell us, were you really chased by a clanker?" the teacher asked.

 "No, sir," he repeated, hanging his head.
 He heard someone snicker.
 Behind him, Sparkle whispered, "Liar, liar, sat on fire."

 "No, I didn't think so," the teacher said severely.
-"In fact, I *know* you didn't, because Number One would never let his snarly-dogs chase anyone.
+"In fact, I *know* you didn't, because Number One would never let his clankers chase anyone.
 Number One takes very good care of us.
 He brings us our light, and without that...
 Well, can you imagine how horrible life would be without it?
 Can you?
 I can."
 His voice was so cold that some